 Short Courses / CPD

 Any single module can be studied as a short course over a period of 12 weeks.
 These courses cost £850 per module and are ideal if you are looking for a quick introduction to a particular topic or are looking for a course to refresh your skills.
-Upon successful completion of the assessed work for a short course you will receive a certificate and 15 Masters level credits.
+Upon successful completion of the assessed work for a short course you will receive 15 Masters level credits.
 See our full list of modules for further information.

-If you are a beginner and looking for an introductory course in GIS we recommend starting with either GEOG5831M Using GIS,for a practical introduction to ArcGIS, or GEOG5011M Principles of GIS, for a theoretical introduction to GIS fundamentals and concepts.
+If you are a beginner and looking for an introductory course in GIS we recommend starting with either GEOG5831M Using GIS, for a practical introduction to ArcGIS, or GEOG5011M Principles of GIS, for a theoretical introduction to GIS fundamentals and concepts.

 Structure (MSc, PgDip, PgCert)